API Reference¶

 ¶

-Create a new topology model containing nodes with degrees specified in node_degrees
+Create a new topology model containing nodes with degrees specified in node_degrees.

 Vertex